-Some studies have actually suggested that there is benefit to eating dark chocolate, it might improve heart health, immune functioning and more.
+Some studies have actually suggested that there is a benefit to eating dark chocolate, it might improve heart health, immune functioning, and more.

 But it does still have fat and calories.
 So, does this mean that you can eat an entire dark chocolate bar and be vindicated?

 No. One or two bite-sized pieces of high-quality dark chocolate a day (the higher the cacao value the better) should be enough to give you some healthy antioxidants and also kick that sweet craving right where it counts.

 There are almost as many types of tea that you can buy in this world as there are plants.

 Today, rose petal tea is gaining in popularity, with many saying that it can help you to lose weight.
 Is this true?
 Yes and no.

 Rose petal water has been shown to have a diuretic and laxative effect – it makes you eliminate more liquid and solid waste.
 This can be helpful in riding your body of toxins or getting rid of an uncomfortable bloated feeling.
 And, it can result in a short-term loss of a couple of pounds.